coronel08/my-notes/notes/docs/python.md

 ## Iterate
-Using Enumerate to add index to item iteration
+Using Enumerate to add index to item iteration.
+Can also use zip before enumerate to combine multiple lists
 ```
 list1 = ['a', 'b', 'c', 'd', 'e']
 for index, item in enumerate(list1):